Marwan Maalouf: Playing career

 In college, Maalouf earned three letters while playing guard for Baldwin Wallace University from 1997 until 1999.
 He was a two-time All-Ohio Athletic Conference selection.
 In addition, he was named Baldwin-Wallace's Outstanding Offensive Lineman and was elected as a team captain for his senior season.

 Coaching career

 Cleveland Browns

 Maalouf began his professional football coaching career in 2005 as the special teams quality control coach for the Cleveland Browns.
 Following his three-year stint with Cleveland, he went on a brief hiatus, spending the duration of the 2007 season writing scouting reports for Scouts Inc. and ESPN.

 Baltimore Ravens

-He returned to coaching the following year, this time as the assistant special teams coach for the Baltimore Ravens.
+In 2008, he returned to coaching on John Harbaugh’s initial staff, this time as the assistant special teams coach for the Baltimore Ravens.

 Indianapolis Colts

 Prior to the 2012 NFL season, he left the Ravens, following defensive coordinator Chuck Pagano who had been hired as the head coach of the Indianapolis Colts.
 The Colts soon named him their special teams coordinator.
-After one season, he was once again let go.
+The Colts improved from 31st to 12th in Special Teams rankings under Maalouf.
+After the season, he was let go.